ihmeuw/pseudopeople/docs/source/simulated_populations/index.rst

 Once you've unzipped the simulated population data, you can pass the directory path to the :code:`source` parameter of the :ref:`dataset generation functions
 <dataset_generation_functions>` to generate large-scale datasets!

+If you're using one of the larger populations, you'll also want to take a look at the :code:`engine` parameter.
+By default, pseudopeople generates datasets using Pandas, which does not fully parallelize across cores and requires the entire dataset to fit into RAM.
+However, by passing "dask" to the :code:`engine` parameter, you can run the dataset generation on a Dask cluster, which can spill data to disk and even distribute the computation across multiple computers!